Metaboverse/Metaboverse/docs/content/overview.rst

 |
 | * **Identifying Regulatory Hotspots**: In order to identify reactions where interesting regulatory events are occurring based on the provided -omic data, we introduce a regulatory hotspot search engine, which is based on concepts from `activity motifs <https://www.nature.com/articles/nbt.1499>`_.
 Several hotspot patterns are pre-programmed into Metaboverse to allow the users to explore different regulatory patterns present in the data.
 In the future, we plan to include an interactive interface to allow users to design and implement custom search patterns.
 |
-| * **Modeling Perturbed Connectivity**: Users can specify the threshold needed to consider a reaction perturbed and stitch together each of these reactions passing the threshold to reveal a perturbation network.
+| * **Modeling Perturbation Networks**: Users can specify the threshold needed to consider a reaction perturbed and stitch together each of these reactions passing the threshold to reveal a perturbation network.
 This allows for the visualization of connected perturbations along a pathway and may indicate interesting characteristics of a condition that may complicate certain treatments if, for example, a drug targets a perturbed reaction, but the reaction downstream is also perturbed for independent reasons from the first and could thus reduce efficacy of the drug treatment.
 |
+| * **Exploring global consequences of a change**: In the :data:`Exploration` page, you can double-click on any reaction component and explore all connected reactions to this component across the total reaction network, not just the selected pathway.
+Additionally, you can select :data:`All entities` from the :data:`Select a super-pathway...` drop-down menu to select any component from the total network for this type of exploration.
+|
 -------------------
 Performance
 -------------------
 | Performance will vary network to network.
 For example, the curation and modeling of data on a yeast network will process several times faster than data modeled on a human network.
 You may experience a network taking longer to curate, but as long as no error messages appear, it is probably still working.
+| Currently, for a human network, it may take up to 20 minutes to curate the network with your data.
+We hope to improve this performance time in the near future, but a lot of this time is directly tied to internet connection and download speed.
 |
 ----------------------
 Technical Description